 (Source: Looking to the Future, 2006 City of Port Orford Comprehensive Planning Report)

-2CJ School District consists of three schools: Driftwood Elementary School located in Port Orford, Blanco School located in Langlois and Pacific High School located halfway between Port Orford and Langlois.
-Approximately five hundred students are enrolled in grades K-12.
+2CJ School District consists of two schools: Driftwood Elementary School located in Port Orford and Pacific High School located halfway between Port Orford and Langlois.

 Credit Unions: 1